caspervg/aggr/README.md

 This project can be built using the *Maven* build system, using the command: `mvn package`.
 JAR dependencies will be included in the resulting JAR named `aggr-{version}-with-dependencies.jar`.
 There is one exception; the Spark runtime must be provided by the user.

 ### Docker
 A **Docker configuration** (`Dockerfile`) is provided, based on [bde2020/spark-java-template](https://github.com/big-data-europe/docker-spark).
 When ran, it will automatically start the `Spark-Master`, which will begin polling for new aggregation requests in the triple-store.
+The image is also available on DockerHub: [caspervg/aggr](https://hub.docker.com/r/caspervg/aggr/)

 A **Docker-Compose configuration** (`docker-compose.yml`) is also provided, which will set up an entire environment for the execution (including, but not limited to, a triple-store, a automatic JSON API compliant HTTP server for the datasets, aggregations and measurements, a HDFS file browser and a Spark Master and Worker instance).
 Using it is recommended for development and deployment.
 It was based on the configuration of [big-data-europe/demo-spark-sensor-data](https://github.com/big-data-europe/demo-spark-sensor-data).
   * Port 80: HDFS filebrowser, pipeline monitor, Spark monitors, HDFS monitor